GitOps with control planes

 To configure Argo CD for Annotation resource tracking, edit the Argo CD

 ConfigMap in the Argo CD namespace.
-Add application.resourceTrackingMethod: annotation
+Add application.resourceTrackingMethod: annotation to the data section as below.

 Next, configure the auto respect RBAC for the Argo CD